 In January of 2010, the patient presented to a gastroenterology practice where he underwent a complete gastroenterology workup.
 The patient had a history of hypertension and hyperlipidemia.
 His blood pressure was being treated but was not well controlled.
 All other systems were negative.
 The patient denied taking any type of yeast as nutritional supplementation such as probiotics and denied previous gastrointestinal disorders or treatments.
 Initially, routine breath tests were conducted for lactose and fructose intolerance as well as hydrogen and all were negative.
 A glucose tolerance was performed and was also negative.
 An EGD (esophagogastroduodenoscopy) and colonoscopy were conducted and were negative, however, Helicobacter pylori was isolated from his stomach.
 Stool cultures were also conducted that were positive for rare budding yeast and Saccharomyces cerevisiae.

 In April of 2010 the patient was admitted to the hospital for a 24-hour observation period.
 His belongings were inspected to insure he did not have alcohol with him and no visitors were allowed during the 24-hour period.
 A glucose challenge was administered along with a high carbohydrate diet with snacks throughout the day.
 Blood was drawn for blood alcohol concentration (BAC) levels at baseline and every 2 hours and glucose levels every four hours.
-Breathalyzer levels were supervised by Texas DPS (Department of Public Safety) officers.
+Blood alcohol levels were also checked by breathalyzer every four hours.
 At one point during the afternoon, the patient’s BAC rose to 120 mg/dl (0.12% per breathalyzer) in this controlled situation.

 Unlike other case studies reported, fermentation in this case often occurred nearly 24 hours after the ingestion of sugar or alcohol.